xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 While it is a basic support of the `stackalloc` operator (I haven't implemented anything for array allocation for example), that's all we need to do to generate IL bytecode for at least a simple usecase.

 Again, this whole series of prototypes should not be considered as fully tested or safe.
-They are just proof of concept!
+They are just a proof of concept!

 # Implementation in CoreCLR

-As I expected from my previous post, and unlike struct inheritance that was requiring just a 2 line changes, bringing `stackalloc` for class to the CoreCLR required significantly more **trial and crash ** steps in order to progressively reach a stable runtime.
+As I expected from my previous post, and unlike struct inheritance that was requiring just a 2 line changes, bringing `stackalloc` for class to the CoreCLR required significantly more **trial and crash** steps in order to progressively reach a stable runtime.

 As I'm not familiar with the CoreCLR codebase, It took me a bit of time to figure out where I should actually make these changes.
-Someone from the CoreCLR team would have most likely done this a bit more cleanly (and even differently)
+Someone from the CoreCLR team would have most likely done this a bit more cleanly and less hacky (and even differently)

-In summary, I made the choice to initialize the class on the stack with the same layout than as It would have been on the heap: It means that the class is prefixed by the 8 bytes struct `ObjHeader` which is holding some information required by the GC (more about it later why it has been implemented like this).
+In summary, I made the choice to initialize the class on the stack with the same layout than as it would have had on the heap: It means that the class is prefixed by the 8 bytes struct `ObjHeader` which is holding some information required by the GC (more about it later why it has been implemented like this).

 In practice, it means that whenever the GC finds a variable on the stack (transient or not), it will first check if it is actually an object allocated on the stack.
-If yes, the GC will not follow inside the class, because instead, we rely on the fact that the class is flatten on the stack (as a struct would be flatten), and ultimately, the GC will scan the fields of the class allocated on the stack.
+If yes, the GC will not scan fields for the class from this reference, because instead, we rely on the fact that the class is flatten on the stack (as a struct would be flatten), and ultimately, the GC will scan the fields of the class allocated on the stack (so we rely on the already existing infrastructure that allows the GC to scan fields of a struct on allocated on a stack)

 I'm gonna try to give a bit more details about [the commits](https://github.com/xoofx/coreclr/commits/stackalloc_for_class) to support this `stackalloc` operator, what are the main changes to CoreCLR and what kind of problems I have encountered.
 In all the code changes, I have tried to prefix them by a `ClassAsValue`  message (here is just an highlight of the commits, there are a bit more in the branch):